FredKSchott/snowpack/docs/plugins.md

 })
 ```

 This is an (obviously) simplified version of the `@snowpack/plugin-webpack` plugin.
 When the build command has finished building your application, this plugin hook is called with the `buildDirectory` path as an argument.
-It's up to the plugin to read build files from this directory, and write any changes back to the directory.
+It's up to the plugin to read build files from this directory and write any changes back to the directory.
 Changes should be made in place, so only write files at the end and be sure to clean up after yourself (if a file is no longer needed after optimizing/bundling, it is safe to remove).

 ### Tips / Gotchas